Voluntary-Led Youth Clubs

 Category 10-14 Winner

 Youth Work Ireland Midlands

 Youth Wave 2022

-Youth Work Ireland’s annual celebration of youth clubs is taking place on Saturday 22nd October in National Office, Dublin.
-Youth Wave is a chance for youth club participants, workers and volunteers to come together at a national level to take part in fun, educational and interactive workshops where they can learn new skills, be entertained and have fun.
-Workshops themes this year will include climate justice, video making, STEM Lego, circus skills and much more – see full listing below.
+Youth Work Ireland’s annual celebration of youth clubs took place on Saturday 22nd October in National Office, Dublin and was a chance for youth club participants, workers and volunteers to come together at a national level to take part in fun, educational and interactive workshops where they can learn new skills, be entertained and have fun.
+Workshops themes this year included climate justice, video making, STEM Lego, circus skills and much more – see full listing below.

 To coincide with Youth Work Ireland Week 2022 we developed an activity pack to support youth clubs and groups get back to working in a physical, fun and meaningful way.
 The need for this pack has been identified by the Youth Work Ireland Clubs Development Network.
 The development of the pack was guided and informed by young people and youth workers through consultations, focus groups discussion and online surveys.
 They identified the themes and topics of the activities pack.

 This pack is divided by months, beginning with September and ending in May, which marks the traditional beginning and end of a youth club year.
 Each month is further divided into sessions which contain activities that are relevant and topical for each month.